Virtual Queuing Series

 Every organization has a group of customers that are held close and dear to the organization, whether due to loyalty program members, the revenue or profit margins they generate, the new market segment they represent or countless other reasons.
 One of our business partners recently explored ways to better serve their highly valued small business customer segment.
 Since better service can only result by understanding customer expectations first and foremost, that’s exactly where our analysis begins.
 If you remember in Part 1 of this series, I talked about some figures related to customer acceptance of a virtual queue as well as some positive figures about one company’s successful adoption.
 Continue reading “How to calculate pulling the trigger on long call center wait times.
 Part 2 of a 3 Part Series on Virtual Queuing” »

 Virtual queuing offers a new way to handle a very traditional problem in call centers – customers waiting, sometimes endlessly, to talk to customer service agents.
 High wait times have been correlated to poor brand loyalty, low re-purchase rates, loss of positive word-of-mouth and high customer attrition.
 Companies who employ a virtual queue allow their customers to hang up the phone and do whatever it was they were doing before they placed the call, while their place in queue is maintained to trigger an outbound call from the call center to them.
 According to a Forrester Research study conducted in 2006, 50% of all customers who were presented with this virtual hold option accepted it.
 Continue reading “Wait on hold or wait in line?
-That is the Call Center Question: Part 1 of a 3 Part Series on Virtual Queuing” »
+That is the Call Center Question: Virtual Queuing” »